-The chronic and sometimes devastating psychologic and interpersonal sequelae of post-traumatic stress disorder (PTSD) necessitates timely and effective treatment of people with this syndrome.[1,2] The avoidant responses associated with PTSD often delay or prevent these individuals from seeking professional assistance.
+The chronic and sometimes devastating psychological and interpersonal sequelae of post-traumatic stress disorder (PTSD) necessitates timely and effective treatment .[1,2] The avoidant responses associated with PTSD often delay or prevent individuals from seeking professional assistance.
 While no specific therapies for PTSD in the cancer setting have been developed, treatment modalities used with other people with PTSD can help alleviate distress in cancer patients and survivors.[3,4]

 Most clinicians recommend using a multimodal approach, choosing components to meet the specific needs of each patient and taking into account any concurrent psychiatric disorders such as depression or substance abuse.
 Multiple modalities are frequently considered in a crisis intervention approach to facilitating adjustment of patients with cancer.